mfatih7/one-to-one-framework-frcpe/README.md

 ## Clone This Repo into TPU-VM and Generate Python Environment

-Clone this Repo into TPU-VM using
+Clone this Repo into TPU-VM using:

 ```
 git clone https://github.com/mfatih7/one-to-one-framework-frcpe.git